Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 Identify:

-Plan: If the actual current is 20.00 mA or less, the flashlight will work.
-If it is greater than 20 mA, the wire will burn up, ruining the flashlight.
-So, we will find the current through the bulb using Ohm’s Law (V=IR).
+Plan: If the actual current is 20 mA or less, the flashlight will work.
+We will find the current using Ohm’s Law (\(V = IR\)).

 Answer: Yes, the flashlight will work as designed since the current in the circuit is only 15 mA, which is less than the 20 mA limit.